adlnet/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

    * - ``name``
      - string
      - Applies to events with an ``event_source`` of mobile only. **History**:
-       Added 16 Oct 2014. ``edx.video.seeked``
+       Added 16 Oct 2014. ``edx.video.seeked``.
+   * - ``new_time``
+     - integer
+     - The time in the video, in seconds, that the user selected as the destination point.
    * - ``old_time``
      - integer
      - The time in the video, in seconds, at which the user chose to go to a different point in the file.
-   * - ``new_time``
-     - integer
-     - The time in the video, in seconds, that the user selected as the destination point.
    * - ``type``
      - string
      - The navigational method used to change position within the video.
-       'onCaptionSeek', 'onSlideSeek', or 'onSkipSeek'
+       'onCaptionSeek', 'onSlideSeek', or 'onSkipSeek'.

 ``speed_change_video``
 ------------------------

 The browser or mobile device emits ``speed_change_video`` events when a user selects a different playing speed for the video.

 **History**: Prior to 12 Feb 2014, this event was emitted when the user selected either the same speed or a different speed.
 Updated 16 Oct 2014 to